The Cherwell School community is working to make travel to and from school safer, healthier and more environmentally sustainable.

 A ‘Key’ bus pass for occasional/emergency use

 The Key is Oxford Bus Company’s re-usable bus pass which uses smart technology to store travel credits.
 Regular bus users may already have a bus pass to come to school but did you know that you can also purchase a multi-trip product for occasional use?
 This type of ‘Key’ offers 12 single journeys which can be used for any trip within a 6 month period.
-To purchase the Key you can either visit the Oxford Bus Company’s travel shop on Gloucester Green or go online at www.oxfordkey.co.uk.
+To purchase the Key you can either visit the Oxford Bus Company’s travel shop at Gloucester Green or go online at www.oxfordkey.co.uk.
 The card can be topped up at any time with another 12 journeys and can be cancelled and replaced if it is lost, stolen or damaged.

 Cherwell is fortunate to be connected to two dedicated cycle paths but disadvantaged by having a main road between the two sites.
 In view of the considerable risk to cyclists and pedestrians we have petitioned the County Council requesting a 20mph speed limit from the junction of Banbury Road/Marston Ferry Road until the exit of the Rugby Club cart park.
 The petition was signed by several hundred members of the school community and the entire governing body.
 We were disappointed that our request has been rejected but intend to keep campaigning on this issue.